One of the most common complaints we hear when it comes to an RV kitchen (minus the size), is how crummy the RV stove and oven can be.

 The Flame King RV Cooktop portable stove is a compact, high-efficient propane stove that is the perfect addition to RV kitchens everywhere!

-Not only is this RV propane stove portable, it features a 7200 BTU burner with a large, oval grate as well as a 5200 BTU burner with a standard circular grate.
+Not only is this RV propane stove portable, but it also features a 7200 BTU burner with a large, oval grate as well as a 5200 BTU burner with a standard circular grate.
 It’s also designed to fit into tight places (which is perfect if you’re on an RV or tent camping trip).

 The adjustable knobs control flame height and the included cover protects against wind, ensuring your flame never blows out!
-We love this propane powered stove and highly recommend it!
+We love this propane-powered stove and highly recommend it!

 Flame King RV Cooktop Stove